Research Group Leader - CECAD Research Center

 Our research: The overarching aim of the Reznick lab is to identify evolutionary innovations in the naked mole-rat and subsequently introduce these features into mice to assess their impact on hypoxia tolerance, regeneration as well as other markers of metabolic fitness.

-Our goals: Our previous research identified several features of metabolic remodeling in the cardiovascular system of the naked mole-rat which confer protection against extreme hypoxia and simulateneously contribute to the cardiovascular fitness and long healthspan of this species.
-We interrogate the genetic, epigenetic and post-translational basis of the naked mole-rat’s rewired metabolism in order to understand the molecular and environmental cues which establish their metabolic program.
-With insights from the naked mole-rat, we also explore ways to tweak metabolism in mouse models in order to protect their tissues against hypoxia and ageing-related cellular insults.
+Our goals: Our previous research identified several features of metabolic remodeling in the cardiovascular system of the naked mole-rat which confer protection against extreme hypoxia while contributing to the cardiovascular fitness and long healthspan of this species.
+We interrogate the genetic, epigenetic, and post-translational basis of the naked mole-rat’s rewired metabolism in order to understand the molecular, and environmental cues which establish their metabolic program.
+With insights from the naked mole-rat, we also explore ways to tweak metabolism in mouse models in order to protect their tissues against hypoxia and aging-related cellular insults.
 For example, we have previously identified that enhanced fructose metabolism in the naked mole-rat is protective against hypoxia.
-We are now exploring whether enhancing the ability to metabolise fructose in organs effected by ischaemia (eg. heart and brain) can protect mice against acute ischaemic episodes.
+We are now exploring whether enhancing the ability to metabolize fructose in organs effected by ischaemia (eg. heart and brain) can protect mice against acute ischaemic episodes.